buddemat/nd189-1-Introduction-to-Machine-Learning-project-starter/project/report.md

 Another change I had to make before I could predict at all was to drop the columns `casual` and `registered` from the training dataset, since they were not part of the test dataset.

 ### What was the top ranked model that performed?
-The top model was the level 3 ensemble ('WeightedEnsemble_L3'), wich seems logical, since it uses the other models and adds weights to improve performance.
+According to the `leaderboard()` function output, the top model was the level 3 ensemble ('WeightedEnsemble_L3'), wich seems logical, since it uses the other models and adds weights to improve performance.
+This is the model that is actually used, illustrated by the fact that using `fit()` with the parameter `model = 'WeightedEnsemble_L3'` produces the same scores as without any constraints on what model to use.

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?